ramla/MultiDoggof/README.md

 - DONE?
 Basic objectives
 	decide on priority mechanics and implement it
 - DONE Attack action
-- STARTED Scorekeeping
+- MOSTLY DONE Scorekeeping
-- SLIGHTLY LESS BUGGY THAN BEFORE Return to lobby
+- BUGGY Return to lobby

 bugs important to fix:
 	- DONE postgame 2p only client gets both players' data and launches alone
-	- launch countdown in lobby needs to be interrupted on anyone's team change or hesitation tweaks that feel important:
+	- DONE launch countdown in lobby needs to be interrupted on anyone's team change or hesitation tweaks that feel important:
 	- ½DONE mission effect area needs a visual cue (need to implement for attack as well)